BVN Stories — October 12, 2021

 - This standard would require that all new homes be designed as energy-efficient, have roofs. oriented for solar access, including photovoltaics and batteries, and no gas.
 This will enable. homes to run entirely on self-generated renewable solar power.

 - These elements will add approx. 2% to the cost of building.

 - This cost is more than offset by savings to energy costs, from efficiency and using solar.

-Australian homes contribute 13-20% of our national CO2-e emissions, they don’t need to.
-The Australian architecture and building industry knows how to create net-zero emission homes – cost-effectively.
+Australian homes contribute 13-20% of our national CO2 emissions, but they simply don’t need to.
+The Australian architecture and building industry know how to create net-zero emission homes – cost-effectively.
 It simply requires energy-efficient design, roofs to be oriented for solar access, and photovoltaics to be installed.